Stormy Daniels Penthouse Interview: Top 5 Moments, Including Donald Trump's Hair And Other Body Parts

 In a week when the Donald Trump scandal over his alleged affair with adult film star Stormy Daniels appears to have been connected to the Russia collusion investigation, Penthouse Magazine explored the less serious side of the story, publishing a wild, lengthy interview with the 39-year-old veteran of the pornography industry — an interview in which Daniels revealed some highly personal details about Trump.

-Daniels, whose legal name in Stephanie Clifford, alleges that she had a sexual encounter with Trump in 2006, during a golf tournament in Lake Tahoe, Nevada.
+Daniels, whose legal name is Stephanie Clifford, alleges that she had a sexual encounter with Trump in 2006, during a golf tournament in Lake Tahoe, Nevada.
 Just days before the 2016 presidential election, Trump’s “fixer” Michael Cohen sent Daniels a $130,000 “hush money” payoff to keep quiet about the affair.
 Daniels is now suing to be released from the non-disclosure agreement that she signed in exchange for that cash.

 Cohen in the past month has been plunged into serious legal trouble, in part relating to that payment, reportedly facing criminal indictments after federal investigators seized thousands of documents in raids on his home, office and hotel room — some of which related to the Daniels payment.